catseye/Tamsin/doc/Tamsin.markdown

 The input to a Tamsin production is, in fact, an atom (although it's hardly atomic; "atom" is sort of a quaint moniker for the role these objects play.)

-The contexts in Tamsin which expect a term expression are `return`, `set`, and arguments to productions (but you haven't seen those yet.)
-In these contexts, a bareword evaluates to an atom (rather than a non-terminal.)
+The contexts in Tamsin which expect a term expression are `return`, `set`, the right-hand side of → (which you haven't seen yet,) and arguments to productions (which you also haven't seen yet.)
+In these contexts, a bareword evaluates to an atom rather than a non-terminal.

     | main = return hello.
     = hello